TheSimonella/budget_tracker/README.md

 ## Export / import

 The app can export transactions and other data to CSV or JSON via `/api/export/csv` and `/api/export/json`.
-An Excel import endpoint exists (`/api/import-excel`) as a placeholder – adapt the implementation to match your spreadsheet format if needed.
+Transactions from your bank can be imported using `/api/import-csv`.
+Send a CSV file using `multipart/form-data` and specify the `bank` form field to select the parser (`bank1` or `bank2`).
+Parsed rows will be stored as transactions and assigned a category based on simple keyword matching.
+Unknown merchants default to the `Uncategorized` category.

 ## Troubleshooting